Butler, Simmons spark 76ers past Grizzlies 103-95

-Butler hit winning shots against Charlotte and Brooklyn in eight days to quickly earn a reputation as Philly's newest sharp shooter.
-Against a Memphis team trying to steal one on the road, Butler hit big buckets in the waning moments.
+Butler hit winning shots against Charlotte and Brooklyn in eight days to quickly earn a reputation as Philly's newest go-to guard in the fourth.
+Against a Memphis team trying to steal one on the road, Butler hit a few more big buckets in the waning moments.

 Butler didn't need the final-minute theatrics to win this one.
-But he proved his worth in the fourth.
+But he proved his worth and stunted Memphis' rally.

-Ben Simmons, who had 19 points and 12 rebounds, ran up from behind on MarShon Brooks and poked the ball free for a steal.
+Simmons, who had 19 points and 12 rebounds on a sprained left ankle, ran up from behind on MarShon Brooks and poked the ball free for a steal.
 That led to a pair of free throws for Butler that made it 95-89.
 Butler buried a turnaround jumper for a 97-89 lead that sealed the win.

+"That's what the team needs me to do late, close out a couple of games," Butler said.
+"It didn't come down to the buzzer-beater thing.
+I think all in all in the fourth quarter, I scored a few points."

+"he knows how to play the game the right way and he's bought into our system," Simmons said.
+"It's been pretty quick to get better with him."

 With the rest of the NBA on a run-and-shoot style of soaring scores, the Grizzlies are grinding out wins in a methodical manner.
-They kept within striking distance of the Sixers and pulled to 84-81 in the fourth and Marc Gasol hit a 3 to make it 92-84.
+They kept within striking distance of the Sixers and pulled to 84-81 in the fourth and Marc Gasol hit a 3 to make it 92-84 before Butler pushed them back.

-The Sixers had thumped New York by 16 and Washington by 25 as they rolled to the second-most wins in the NBA.
-They are 13-1 at home and 8-2 since the acquired Butler in a trade with Minnesota last month.

-JJ Redick continued his late-career resurgence with 24 points for the Sixers and Joel Embiid had 15 points and 14 rebounds.

 Mike Conley scored 21 points and Jaren Jackson Jr. had 17 for the Grizzlies.